-The longest-tenured and winningest coach in program history, Kerry Carr will begin her 16th season as the head women's volleyball coach at Penn in 2013.
-Under her tutelage the Quakers have collected five Ivy League championships and nine 15-win seasons, highlighted by back-to-back Ivy League titles and NCAA Championship appearances in 2009 and 2010.
+The longest-tenured and winningest coach in program history, Kerry Carr recently completed her 17th season as the Kenneth L. Gross Head Coach of Volleyball.
+Under her tutelage the Quakers have collected five Ivy League championships and nine 15-win seasons, highlighted most recently by back-to-back Ivy League titles and NCAA Championship appearances in 2009 and 2010.
 In 2010, Carr also became the program's all-time leader in victories.

 The 2008 campaign was a remarkable for Carr, though for reasons off the court.
 In October, she announced she would be taking a leave of absence for the remainder of the season to battle breast cancer.
 Thankfully, the cancer was detected early and Carr made a full recovery, returning to the team in December.
 In her absence the team rallied, finishing the season with victories in eight of its final ten matches to end the season with a 9-5 record in Ivy play and a 13-13 mark overall.